PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 15:37:15
+Last updated: 2024-04-05 15:37:48
-Random Quote: He would see this country burn if he could be king of the ashes.  -  Varys
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman